lowbudgetlcs/dennys/README.md

 - `make run-dev` will run everything as well as a pgadmin instance

-Note that the postgres database migration init script relies on sql files in `build/resources/migrations/`.
-These migrations are created with the `GenerateMainDatabaseMigrations` gradle task, easily accessible in the sidebar Gradle menu in Intellij.
-THis task MUST be run everytime a sqldelight migration is added, otherwise the schema changes will not be reflected in the container db.

 - `make test` will run tests in src/test locally- this requires jdk17 installed, as it does not run in Docker.